When it comes to indoor air quality, we're sure you would go above and beyond to keep your family safe and breathing the best air possible.

 "For a paint to actually call itself "low-VOC," the EPA requires that it have no more than 250 grams per liter (g/l) of VOCs for flat and latex paint -- oil-based paints can have up to 380 g/l.
 (Some places, like California, have even stricter standards.)
 To call itself VOC-free, paint can have no more than 5 g/l of VOCs."

 VOC-rich air in your home can increase the risk of developing asthma or allergies.
 If possible, use paints in VOCs or contain no VOCs.

 When your pets shed, their fur can become airborne and clog your filters.
 I already addressed the issue of a clogged air filter in tip #4.
 It will hinder your system's efficiency.

 But with pet hair comes dander...

 "Pet dander is composed of tiny, even microscopic flakes of skin shed by cats and dogs.
-Many people are allergic to dander, and suffer as a result of poorly cleaned air filters which become inundated with pet hair and dander.
+Many people are allergic to dander and suffer due to poorly cleaned air filters that become inundated with pet hair and dander.

 Clean Your Ceiling and Floor Fans